charmgeorge/DreamJob/readme.md

 ## Key Features

-* Job seekers are able to keep track of their job application process
+* Job seekers are able to manage their job application process.
+Keep track of:
-  - Gives the ability to manage jobs that are of interest, jobs that have completed the application process, jobs that have been interviewed for, and finally jobs that have resulted in an offer.
+  - Jobs that are of interest.
+  - Jobs that have completed the application process.
+  - Jobs that have been interviewed for.
+  - Jobs that have resulted in an offer.
-* Research jobs using the Glassdoor API
+* Research jobs using the Glassdoor API.

 ## Installation
 <!-- Do we need to npm install in the frontend too?? -->